Age dissection of the vertical breathing motions in Gaia DR2: evidence for spiral driving: Breathing motions induced by spirals

 We therefore compute the breathing velocities for stars of different ages in three vertical slices: $|z| = [0, 400]\pc$, $|z| = [400, 800]\pc$, and $|z| = [800, 1200]\pc$.
 We calculate \vb\ using Eqn.~\ref{eq:vbreath} separately for each age population.
 Fig.~\ref{fig:breath_xymap_nbodysph} shows \vb\ in the $(x,y)$~plane whereas Fig.~\ref{fig:breath_Rphimap_nbodysph} shows \vb\ in the $(R,\phi)$~plane.
-Strong breathing modes are present in all three age populations; \vb\ has small amplitude near the mid-plane and increases with distance from it.
+Strong breathing motions are present in all three age populations; \vb\ has small amplitude near the mid-plane and increases with distance from it.
 This trend is present for all ages; at the largest heights the intermediate-age population has the strongest \vb\ amplitude, but the youngest population does not reach these heights so can only be compared in the intermediate layer.
-The intermediate population at the largest height shows that the compressive motions are closely associated to the peak density of the spiral in the region corresponding to the Solar Neighbourhood.
+The intermediate population at the largest height shows that the compressive motions are closely associated to the peak density of the spiral in the outer region (excluding the central weak bar).

 In summary, we find large-scale, non-zero vertical motions present both in the meridional plane as well as in the $(\phi,z)$~plane at a fixed radial annulus.
 These non-zero bulk vertical motions appear preferentially at azimuthal locations which contain the strongest spiral structure.
 The resulting breathing velocity, \vb, is small near the disc mid-plane, and increases with height, as found also by \citet{Debattista2014}.
-The breathing velocity is largest for the intermediate age population at the largest heights, because the young population does not reach such heights; in the middle layer the young population has the largest \vb, while the old population has the smallest.
+The breathing velocity in our model is largest for the intermediate age population at the largest heights, because the young population does not reach such heights; in the middle layer the young population has the largest \vb, while the old population has the smallest.